 This is the most comprehensive method, and usually used if there’s a higher perceived risk to the bank.
 The valuer inspects the property inside and out, and writes up a report for the bank including photos, the age of the property, its condition and zoning restrictions.

-As the name suggests, this is an external inspection.
-It may take into account recent sales in the area but not special internal features, such as renovations.
+This is an external inspection which may take into account recent sales in the area, but not special internal features, such as renovations.

 Automated valuation model